fusioncha0s/Avi-On-Cooper-HaloHome-Setup-with-MQTT/README.md

 # Start AvionMQTT
 start the AvionMQTT service.
 Some things to note...
 - If you have a lot of devices/lights, it does take a minute or two to before you can start turning on/off devices as it needs to fully obtain the devices PIDs and associate them via the MQTT Broker and then to your Home Assistant.
 - "--log=DEBUG" - is not needed to start the AvionMQTT service, but it provides more detailed output of what devices connect and don't connect.
-If you did not include this in your code, you would not get any output after execution.
+If you did not include this in your code, you will get basic details to ensure your MQTT is running and what devices maynote connect.
 - The mqtt broker will first attempt to connect to the MQTT broker and mesh.
 It will then attempt to scan and register your devices.
 If debug is included in your start command, you will get an output of each device in deatil including each device's information such as PIDs, MAC Adddresses, Aliases, etc.
 - Turning on or off a device through your Avi-On app on your smartphone or within Home Assistant will output in real-time those changes being made within your Ubuntu server via the debug outputs